THE SCIENCE OF OBESITY MANAGEMENT

 There are a number of medications now available to assist in weight management.
 The use of these medications requires a complex assessment of the risks and side effects contrasted with the benefits of losing and maintaining weight.
 Medicines work best when combined with diet and exercise programs with close clinical monitoring and supervision.

-At Elina medical weight loss, we can provide detailed information on the medicines currently available and their success rate.
+At Elina medical weight loss, your doctor can provide detailed information on the medicines currently available and their success rate.

 The following drugs are available for prescription in Australia and may be useful.